Archive for the ‘Entrees’ Category

 As a Salad:

-If you don’t have time, you can use wooden spoons and bruise the kale when tossing the kale with the lemon dressing.
-Now, I don’t believe in harming anything in life, but a little kale bruising is as far as I would go to make it tender and tasty.
+You will need to add some lemon juice with a little sea salt and olive oil to tenderize it.
+Depending on the type of kale you are using you can massage the kale to break down the fiber and tenderize it while tossing it with the lemon dressing.
+I definitely do not believe in harming anything in life, but a little kale bruising is as far as I would go to make it tender and tasty.

 Basic salad dressing: